Taft–Katsura agreement: Katsura's announcement for Western audiences

+Discovery by historians

 Although there was never a signed agreement or secret treaty, only a memorandum of a conversation, and the conversations were kept secret for 20 years, Roosevelt commented to Taft, "Your conversation with Count Katsura (sic) absolutely correct in every respect.
 Wish (sic) that you would state to Katsura that I confirm every word you said."

 However, there is controversy among historians as to the historic significance of the conversation and as to whether the language of the conversation constituted an actual agreement in Realpolitik (an actual agreement was implied by the use of the language of diplomacy although it was not made explicit as a formal agreement).

 The notes of the conversation were discovered in 1924 by the historian Tyler Dennett, who considered the notes to be of first-rate significance and asked permission for publication from Secretary of State Charles Evans Hughes.
 Dennett referred to the notes as "President Roosevelt's Secret Pact With Japan."

-Context

-The Japanese had just destroyed two thirds of the Imperial Russian Navy during their war over Korea in 1905.
-Victory by Japan was clearly imminent.
-Roosevelt was trying to bring Russia and Japan to peace negotiations.

-The United States had obtained control of the Philippines from its war against Spain in 1898.
-War Secretary Taft stopped by in Japan on his way to the Philippines.

 Korean interpretation

-Korean historians (such as Ki-baik Lee, author of A New History of Korea, (Harvard U. Press, 1984) believe that the Taft–Katsura Agreement violated the Korean–American Treaty of Amity and Commerce signed at Incheon on May 22, 1882 because the Joseon government considered that treaty constituted a de facto mutual defense treaty, unlike the Americans.
+Korean historians (such as Ki-baik Lee, author of A New History of Korea, Harvard U. Press, 1984) believe that the Taft–Katsura Agreement violated the Korean–American Treaty of Amity and Commerce signed at Incheon on May 22, 1882, because the Joseon government considered that treaty constituted a de facto mutual defense treaty, unlike the Americans.
 The problem was Article 1: "There shall be perpetual peace and friendship between the President of the United States and the King of Chosen and the citizens and subjects of their respective Governments.
 If other powers deal unjustly or oppressively with either Government, the other will exert their good offices on being informed of the case to bring about an amicable arrangement, thus showing their friendly feelings."

 The agreement has been cited in contemporary South Korea by some as an example that the United States cannot be relied upon with regards to issues of South Korean security and sovereignty.